serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 Ready to talk about creating Serverless GraphQL endpoints using DynamoDB, RDS and the Twitter REST API?
 Ready to see a sweet performance comparison?
 Ready to hear some solid techniques on how you can convince the backend team that using GraphQL is a great idea?

 Awesome.
 Let's go.

-**Note:** I'm going to give a quick primer on both GraphQL and Serverless before I get to the walkthrough.
-If you already know a lot about these two technologies, then skip straight to the [getting started section](https://www.serverless.com/blog/running-scalable-reliable-graphQL-endpoint-with-serverless/#Serverless-GraphQL repository).

 ## What is GraphQL?